christopherseaman/ds217-exam-2/exam2.md

 File name: `prepare.sh`

 You are provided with a raw CSV file containing longitudinal walking speed measurements.
-Create a shell script `prepare.sh` that prepares this dataset and extracts categorical variables.
+Create a shell script `prepare.sh` that performs data cleaning using command line tools.

 Your tasks: